-Bollywood star Salman Khan found guilty of poaching
+Bollywood star Salman Khan sentenced to jail for poaching

-(CNN)Bollywood superstar Salman Khan could face prison time after being convicted of illegal poaching in a decades-old case, prosecutors said Thursday.
+(CNN)Bollywood superstar Salman Khan has been sentenced to serve five years in prison after being convicted of illegal poaching in a decades-old case, prosecutors said Thursday.

-Khan, one of India's most recognizable and bankable actors, was charged with killing two blackbucks, a type of antelope found in India, while working on a film in the northwestern Indian state of Rajasthan in the 1998.
+Bhawani Singh, a public prosecutor working on the case, told reporters outside the court that Khan can appeal the decision to a higher court.
+If Khan's appeal is accepted, he could be granted bail or have his sentence suspended.

-Sentencing is expected to take place later Thursday, according to Bhawani Singh, one of the public prosecutors on the case.
-Singh said they will request that Khan get a six-year prison term.
+52-year-old Khan, one of India's most recognizable and bankable actors, was found guilty of killing two blackbucks, a type of antelope found in the country, while working on a film in the northwestern Indian state of Rajasthan in the 1998.
+He was also fined 10,000 Indian rupees ($150).

 Prosecutors alleged that Khan shot the two blackbucks while out driving with some of his co-stars.